 The MSN Client is a MobSocNet Enabler component resident on the device, which enables the user to connect to the MSN Server of an OMA Compliant SN and interact with users on the same or other OMA Compliant SNs, or on External SNs (if the gateway function is provided by the MSN Server).

-It has the responsibility for interacting bidirectionally with MSN Server to exchange social network service information, by using MSN-1 interface exposed by the MSN Server and by exposing MSN-5 interface to receive push notifications.
+It has the responsibility for interacting bidirectionally with MSN Server to exchange social network service information, by using MSN-1 interface exposed by the MSN Server and by exposing MSN-5 interface to receive push notifications, acting as a Push Client in case there is no Push Client in the device.

 It also exposes Device APIs to 3rd party device applications (MSN Enabled Device Applications) through the MSN-4 interface in order to exchange social network service information requested by these applications.
 The MSN Client is responsible for providing the appropriate information to each MSN Enabled Device Application based on the information requested by them and the authorization from the user.